 The Ministry of Transport's 2011 decision ratifying the detailed plan for the Southeast's sea port group aimed at a compromise that would allow a cruise ship terminal at the location suggested by the HCMC People's Committee's and a domestic passenger ship terminal at the Saigon Port site.
 The problem is that this approach does nothing to resolve the uncertainty surrounding the land-use planning and property rights relating to the port relocation and real estate redevelopment.
 Facing the prospect of not being able to control the land after relocation, Sai Gon Port's best strategy is to stay put.
 At the same time, HCMC has every incentive to proceed slowly and cautiously with its detailed land-use planning.
-Whether a passenger ship terminal and a maritime service center will be in the final land-use plan of HCMC is anyone's guess.
-As reported by Tuoi Tre Newspaper in October 2011,
+Whether a passenger ship terminal and a maritime service center will be in the final land-use plan of HCMC People's Committee has ordered "a temporary halt to the provision of planning and architecture information to projects which are under study, being prepared for investment or waiting for planning standards in the existing city center area (i.e. the 930ha area)".
+The People's Committee also instructed the Department of Planning and Architecture and its consultant Nikken Sekkei to finalize the city center plan by the end of November 2011.37